facephi/sdk-mobile-documentation/docs/ios/Behavior_Component.md

 ## 0. SDK Mobile base requirements

 **SDK Mobile** is a set of libraries (**Components**) that offers a series of functionalities and services, allowing its integration in a Mobile application in a simple and totally scalable way.
 Depending on the use case required, certain components must be installed.
-Its high level of modularity allows other new components to be added in the future without affecting those already integrated in the project.
+Its high level of modularity allows other new components to be added in the future without affecting those already integrated in the project

-For more information on the base configuration, go to the [1.5.X][EN] iOS Mobile SDK **TO DO: ADD LINK** section.
+For more information on the base configuration, go to the [1.5.X][EN] ***<a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">iOS Mobile SDK</a>*** section.

 ---